Neyer d-optimal test

-The Neyer d-optimal test is a sensitivity test.
+The Neyer d-optimal method or Neyer d-optimal test is a sensitivity test method.
 It can be used to answer questions such as "How far can a carton of eggs fall, on average, before one breaks?"
 If these egg cartons are very expensive, the person running the test would like to minimize the number of cartons dropped, to keep the experiment cheaper and to perform it faster.
 The Neyer test allows the experimenter to choose the experiment that gives the most information.
 In this case, given the history of egg cartons which have already been dropped, and whether those cartons broke or not, the Neyer test says "you will learn the most if you drop the next egg carton from a height of 32.123 meters."

 Applications

 The Neyer test is useful in any situation when you wish to determine the average amount of a given stimulus needed in order to trigger a response.
 Examples: